 With 11,000 Baby Boomers turning 65 every day for at least another decade, it’s apparent that the Medicare market will continue its tremendous growth for the foreseeable future.

 According to the Census Bureau, by 2030, all of the Baby Boomer generation will be older than 65.
 By 2035 78 million Americans will be at least age 65.

 This avalanche of seniors into Medicare has created a groundswell opportunity, and many agents are capitalizing on it.

-Whether you’re a seasoned agent looking to start selling Medicare supplements, or a Greenhorn looking to get started, the Medicare market is proven for growth and open to insurance professionals of all backgrounds.
+Whether you’re a seasoned agent looking to start selling Medicare supplements or Medicare Advantage plans, or a Greenhorn looking to get started, the Medicare market is proven for growth and open to insurance professionals of all backgrounds.

 What follows are some of the most common questions we receive from agents who are just getting started in the Medicare market.

 It’s best to check with your state Department of Insurance for licensing requirements specific to your state to make sure.

 You can visit the National Insurance Producer Registry at www.nipr.com for help with proper licensing requirements as well as